spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 ```
 or you can run `cmake-gui ..` which allows you to see all the configuration options before generating the build files.
 The default options should work, however, you may want to use a custom CMAKE_INSTALL_PREFIX which is where llvm will install the final output files.

+> Note: problems have been seen with the Visual Studio generator, if this is the case you can use Ninja instead, just make sure ninja is in your path and add the "-G Ninja" options to your cmake command.

 When using cmake-gui, run "Configure" to get all the configuration options (make sure to select the "Visual Studio 14 2015 Win64 generator to build 64-bit).
 Keep re-running "Configure" until there are no new options (new options are highlighted in red).
 Then click "Generate" to generate the build.

 ### Perform the Build/Install